 Although the location of present-day Essaouira has been inhabited for more than 2,000 years, the port city really took shape in the late 18th century, when the Moroccan sultan decided to build up the site.
 Before long, Essaouira was the nation’s principal port.
 It linked Morocco to distant lands in Europe and sub-Saharan Africa, while also providing an easy overland route between Marrakech and the sea.

 Over the years, Essaouira has earned an artistic reputation, possibly because it was a filming location for Orson Welles’s 1951 film, “Othello.”
 The city has attracted famous musicians throughout the decades, and is also home to several prestigious art galleries.
 Though small, these spaces are worth a visit, especially on a hot day.

 For stunning views of the Atlantic, head to the city’s ramparts, called the Skala du Port and the Skala de la Ville.
 With cannons lining the walls, the ramparts are beautiful at any time of day — but they’re at their most picturesque when visitors spot seagulls flying overhead.

 And to top it off, the city hosts the Gnaoua World Music Festival every summer.
 Although Gnaoua music already blends religious songs and dances from several cultures, the festival also features rock, pop, and jazz artists from around the world.
 The musicians assimilate their songs and styles to sound like Gnaoua music, making the festival a huge hit for both locals and travelers.

 Essaouira by Sea

 Because the city is so breezy, Essaouira is the ideal Moroccan destination for windsurfing and kitesurfing.
-But it’s best to stick to the town beaches and keep away from the northern beaches while swimming, as the currents can be especially dangerous.
+But it’s best to stick to the town beaches and keep away from the northern beaches while swimming, as the currents can be quite dangerous.